OpenShipping/openshipping.github.io/tracking-api/README.md

-# OpenShipping.org API for Event Publishing and Tracking
+# OpenShipping.org Tracking API

-This API deals with data sharing among shipping organizations.
-Data providers include any organization which takes an active part in the movement of containers, while data consumers can be anyone interested in these movements.
-The API has been separated into two parts, specifically targeted these two groups of personas.

-The *Event API* is designed specifically for stateless fire-and-forget event posting, with emphasis on simple mapping especially from carriers' back-end systems.
-The OpenShipping.org Event API is fully documented [here](event-api.md).
-OpenAPI .yaml file for the Event API is [here](swagger/event-api.yaml) as well as on SwaggerHub [here](https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-EventAPI).

 The *Tracking API* provides querying functionality for getting shipping status, targeted answering common industry tracking requests.
-The OpenShipping.org Tracking API is documented [here](tracking-api.md).
+Data publishers include carriers and other shipping actors, as well as data aggregation service providers.
+Data consumers are mainly beneficiary cargo owners, shippers, consignees and similar customers with a need to track cargo movements.

-OpenAPI .yaml file for the Tracking API is [here](swagger/tracking-api.yaml) as well as on SwaggerHub [here](https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-TrackingAPI).
+OpenAPI .yaml file for the Tracking API can be found [here](tracking-api.yaml) and also on SwaggerHub [here](https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-TrackingAPI).

-While event publishing and tracking are individual use cases (and technically essentially segregates the POST and the GET endpoints), they largely deal with the same data, and are based on a common logical data model.

 ## Logical Data Model
 ![Class Overview](images/class-overview.png)